Join SECOORA Give Back

 Southeast Water Level Network

-SECOORA, through funding from the NOAA Integrated Ocean Observing System, is partnering with Coastal Carolina University, Georgia Tech, American Shore and Beach Preservation Association/Hohonu, Florida International University, and Florida Atlantic University to establish a Southeast Water Level Network.
+SECOORA, through funding from the NOAA Integrated Ocean Observing System, is partnering with Coastal Carolina University, Georgia Tech, American Shore and Beach Preservation Association/Hohonu, Florida International University, Florida Atlantic University, and many coastal communities to form the regional water level network.

 The network will provide real-time local water level data to town managers, emergency managers, design engineers, and the public.
 This data is vital for monitoring coastal flooding, keeping citizens informed of hazardous conditions.